Sisters of Charity of Australia

-The Sisters of Charity of Australia (who use the postnominal initials of RSC) is a congregation of religious sisters in the Catholic Church who have served the people of Australia since 1838.
+The Sisters of Charity of Australia, or the Congregation of the Religious Sisters of Charity of Australia, is a congregation of religious sisters in the Catholic Church established in 1838.
+Sisters use the post-nominal initials of RSC.

 History

-Mother Mary Aikenhead, who had founded the Religious Sisters of Charity in 1815 in Dublin, Ireland, then part of the United Kingdom of Great Britain and Ireland, was requested by John Bede Polding OS., the first Catholic bishop in Australia, to send some sisters to help the many female convicts who had been transported to Australia as penalty for their crimes.
+Mother Mary Aikenhead was requested by John Bede Polding OS., the first Catholic bishop in Australia, to send some sisters to help the many female convicts who had been transported to Australia as penalty for their crimes.

-Arriving in New South Wales, then still a colony of the British Empire, on the Francis Spaight on 31 December 1838 the five Sisters who had volunteered to go to Australia from Ireland were the first Religious Sisters to set foot on the Australian continent.
+Arriving in New South Wales, on the Francis Spaight on 31 December 1838, the five volunteer Sisters were the first Religious Sisters to set foot on the Australian continent.
 They were led by Mother Mary John Cahill.
 The other sisters were Mary Lawrence Cater, Mary Baptist De Lacy, Mary Frances de Sales O'Brien and Mary Xavier Williams, who was a novice.

 The Sisters of Charity of Australia have operated independently of the congregation in Ireland since 1842.
 St Vincent's Hospital, Sydney, was founded by the Sisters in 1857.
-In 1925, the Sisters of Charity ventured to Queensland, Australia to open a school, Mt St Michael's College - originally known as Grantuly until 1941 - in Ashgrove.
+In 1925, the Sisters of Charity ventured to Queensland, Australia, to open a school, Mt St Michael's College — originally known as Grantuly until 1941 — in Ashgrove.

 The spirituality of the Sisters of Charity derives from the life of St. Vincent de Paul and the vision of Mary Aikenhead, their foundress.
-In addition to the three vows of poverty, chastity and obedience, the Sisters of Charity take a fourth vow, of service to the poor.
+In addition to the three vows of poverty, chastity and obedience, the Sisters of Charity take a fourth vow of service to the poor.
 For the Sisters of Charity, "Service of the Poor" denotes not only the alleviation of a present affliction by immediate action, but also includes having a "preferential option for the poor".